Women in Motion of High Point

 Women in Motion of High Point is committed to building a large community of educated, strategic givers who are inspired to make lasting change in our community through the impact of collective giving.

 Any time women come together with a collective intention, it’s a powerful thing.
 Whether it’s sitting down making a quilt, in a kitchen preparing a meal, in a club reading the same book, or around the table playing cards, or planning a birthday party, when women come together with a collective intention, magic happens.

 WHY A WOMEN’S FUND IN HIGH POINT?

-Locally, nationally and worldwide, women and girls are disproportionately represented among the uneducated; the poorest of the poor; and those who are physically, sexually and emotionally abused.
+Locally, nationally and worldwide, women are disproportionately represented among the uneducated; the poorest of the poor; and those who are physically, sexually and emotionally abused.
 Without a focused intentional effort on addressing the issues that impact them, this population will continue to remain underserved and disenfranchised.
-We believe that the full participation of women and girls is the key to a strong, equitable, and sustainable community.
+We believe that the full participation of women is the key to a strong, equitable, and sustainable community.